 The absurd concept of the film won acclaim, as did its cast.
 Thierry Lhermitte (1952-), who is featured in this clip, and Jacques Villeret (1951-2005) play the main roles.
 Villeret won the César for Best male actor for his performance.

 6) Le Fabuleux Destin d’Amélie Poulain (2001)

 This well-known romcom was directed by Jean-Pierre Jeunet (1953-).
-Jeunet is known for the dreamlike universes of his films, which often include elements of fantasy and the absurd within everyday life.
+Jeunet is known for the dreamlike universes in his films, which often include elements of fantasy and the absurd within everyday life.
 His other films include La Cité des enfants perdus, Delicatessen, Un long dimanche de fiançailles.

 The career of actress and model Audrey Tautou (1976-) was launched internationally after starring in this film.
 She has also appeared in the films L’Auberge espagnole (Cédric Klapisch), Coco avant Chanel (Anne Fontaine) as well as The Da Vinci Code (Ron Howard).

-Jeunet’s style is characterized by fantastic aesthetic and the childlike wonder he imbues in his films.
+Jeunet’s style is characterized by fantastic aesthetics and the childlike wonder he imbues in his films.
 Beginning in his first full-length movie, Delicatessen (1991), Jeunet received praise and attention from critics.
 With Amélie Poulain, he achieved the greatest hit of his career, as well as one of the most-viewed French films in history.

-The film is an original portrait of life in the Parisian neighborhood of Montmartre, and is one of the most successful French films internationally, receiving 4 César awards: best film, best director, best-set design and best musical score (Yann Tiersen).
+The film is an original portrait of life in the Parisian neighborhood of Montmartre, and is one of the most successful French films internationally, receiving 4 César awards: best film, best director, best set design and best musical score (Yann Tiersen).